 Do Detox Foot Pads Work?

-According to a study conducted by NMS Labs for ABC News, no toxins, heavy metals, or the like were found on the used pads.
+There are no proven benefits to using detox foot pads.
+When NMS Labs conducted a study for ABC News analyzing the used pads from a group of eight participants, they found no toxins, heavy metals, or the like.
 What they did find was that the darkening of the pads was caused by the wetness of feet during the night.
 When placed in steam, the pad darkened in the same way.

 "To my knowledge, there is no scientific data showing that detox foot masks have any true effect on the body," Zeichner explains.
 "The only detoxifying organs in the body are the liver and the kidneys, which both filter the blood.
 While the skin does release sweat, it is not truly a detoxifying organ in the same way."

 Gerstner adds, "The idea is the foot pads can help detox the body—removing chemicals, toxins, or wastes.
 There is no scientific data to back this up."

 In 2010, the Federal Trade Commission ordered a federal judge to ban the makers of the Kinoki Foot Pads (a specific brand of detox foot pad) from selling a wide variety of products.
 According to the FTC, the makers "falsely claimed to have scientific proof that the foot pads removed toxic materials from the body."